ToniWonKanobi/theoveranalyzed.net/drafts/redirecting-old-links-using-camel.md

 ## Twitter

 Twitter was by far the biggest source of old canonical links.
-With few exceptions, every post made on TheOverAnalyzed had been tweeted at some time or another.
+With few exception, every post made on TheOverAnalyzed had been tweeted at some time or another.
 So I went back

 ## Using Squarespace

+For my very first posts on TheOverAnalyzed, I got it in my head that I should obscure the actual permalinks to my posts with Droplr short links.
+This lasted all of about two days.
+I almost deleted the tweets corresponding to those first few posts, but I kept them for posterity.
+I had to use Squarespace for hints as to wha

 ## Google, And To A Lesser Extent, DuckDuckGo